 Men’s Shed Association of WA (MSWA)

-An MOU has been signed with MSWA to foster overall ties delivering education to men’s sheds in regional, rural and remote WA and to have the capacity to deliver warrior education sessions to metropolitan sheds on a ‘fee for service’ basis.
+RMHI works with MSWA to foster overall ties delivering education to men’s sheds in regional, rural and remote WA.
+RMHI also have the capacity to deliver warrior education sessions to metropolitan sheds on a ‘fee for service’ basis.
+To learn more about MSWA visit their website: mensshedswa.org.au

 Australian Men’s Health Forum (AMHF)

-RMHI has an MOU with AMHF, Australia’s peak body on men’s issues and RMHI also played an important advocacy role in that organisation getting federal funding for three years to develop the ‘National Men’s Health Policy’ and to develop position papers on a range of issues affecting men.
+RMHI works with AMHF, Australia’s peak body on men’s health and wellbeing issues.
+RMHI played an important advocacy role in AMHF getting federal funding to develop the ‘National Men’s Health Policy’ and to develop position papers on a range of issues affecting men.
+To learn more about AMHF visit their website: www.amhf.org.au

-Reference Group Statewide WA Men’s Health and Wellbeing Policy.
-This initiative was a Labor party election promise (March 2017) with the policy to be delivered by the end of 2018.
-The purpose of the Policy is to provide direction to WA Health Dept. and all those involved in men’s health and wellbeing in WA to deliver strategies that improves the physical, mental and social/emotional wellbeing of men and boys living in WA.
-RMHI’s role was representing males living in regional, rural and remote areas.
-The policy was launched in Men’s Health Week 10th to 17th June 2019.
+RMHI is a reference group member (representing males living in regional, rural and remote areas) in the formation of the WA Men’s Health and Wellbeing Policy.
+This initiative was a Labor party election promise (March 2017) with the policy launched in June of 2019.
+The purpose of the Policy is to provide direction to WA Health and all those involved in men’s health and wellbeing in WA to deliver strategies that improves the physical, mental and social/emotional wellbeing of men and boys living in WA.
+RMHI continues to work with many areas of WA Health upon request.
+To learn more about WA Health visit their website: ww2.health.wa.gov.au

 West Australian Fishing Industry Council (WAFIC)